HybridPhotonics/HybridPhotonics/README.md

 - 🔗 Connect with us and keep up to date with our activities through our website, [polaritonics.org](https://www.polaritonics.org/home)

 #### ✨ Our code is for the private use of group members and collaborators.
-If you wish to request access to certain private project, please contact us via email ✨
+If you wish to request access to certain private projects, please contact us via email ✨